 If you're wondering which type of timer is best for your needs, we have prepared this guide to help you decide.
 No matter which product you choose, your timer will turn your water on and off when you want it to, saving you time, water and money and providing the consistent watering that will help your plants grow their best.

-Battery Timers are hose threaded, easy to install and program, and are typically limited to one valve.
+Battery Timers are hose-threaded and easy to install and program.
+Most have one valve.

-High End Battery Timers are commercial-grade battery timers that can operate multiple pipe threaded DC valves.
+High-End Battery Timers are commercial-grade products that can operate multiple pipe-threaded DC valves.

-Electronic Timers can operate multiple 24 volt AC valves and require an AC power source.
+Electronic Timers can run multiple 24-volt AC valves.
+They require an AC power source.

-Solar Timers are a great alternative to a battery or electronic timer.
-These solar timers are powered by ambient light, require no back-up power source, and are perfect for remote gardens.
+Solar Timers are an environmentally friendly alternative to a battery or electronic timer.
+Powered by ambient light, they require no backup power source.
+That makes them perfect for remote gardens.

-Wind-Up Timers are an inexpensive alternative to a battery or electronic timer.
-Wind-up timers are great for those who forget to turn the water off
+Windup Timers are an inexpensive alternative to a battery or electronic timer.
+These are wonderful for those who sometimes forget to turn the water off.

-- Do not use pipe dope around any automated valves (AC or DC).
-This can damage the valves and will void any warranty.
+- Do not use pipe dope around any automated AC or DC valves.
+It can damage the valves and will void any warranty.

-- Always use a filter before automated valves (AC or DC).
-Debris found in a valve will void any warranty.
+- Always use a filter before automated AC or DC valves.
+Debris in a valve will void any warranty.

-- Bring all timers indoors and remove the batteries during the freezing months.
+- Bring all timers indoors and remove the batteries before the freezing months.